 - Communication skills.

-To begin on Lily’s top tips, she tells us to talk to as many different people as you can about their careers.
-This could be your neighbours, your friends, your parents’ friends, and your relatives.
+To begin with Lily’s top tips she tells us to talk to as many different people as you can about their careers.
+This could be your neighbours, your friends, your parent’s friends, and your relatives.
 Ask them what they do day to day in their job, what their favourite part of their job is, as well as what experience they have needed to get into their job.
 This will allow you to get the best idea of what you want to do!

 Next, ask yourself what.
 What problems do I want to solve?
 What am I good at?
 What do I enjoy doing?
 After this, you can use the answers to these questions to find your perfect career.